 - The device will restart with default settings.

-2. For Smart Voice Recorder
+2. Smart Voice Recorder

 - Locate the Reset button (usually a small hole on the device).